IgniteUI/igniteui-docfx/en/components/tabbar.md

 ## Integration With Router Outlet Container

-Despite the primary usage of the Bottom Navigation component is to define panels with content, there may be cases in which you may need to define tab items only.
+Despite the primary usage of the Bottom Navigation component is to define tab items with content, there may be cases in which you may need to define tab items with headers only.
+Probably, the main scenario for such usage is navigation between views using the Angular Router.

-> [!NOTE]
-> Keep in mind that the tab items definition mode does not support any content in the tabs - the component renders a tab items' strip only.
-The component also does not support mixing of tab item definitions and panel definitions at the same time.

-When defining tab items you have the ability to apply directives on them.
-For example, you may use this functionality to achieve navigation between views using the Angular Router.
 The following example will demonstrate how to configure the Bottom Navigation component to switch between three components in a single router-outlet.

-To start we need a main component hosting the Bottom Navigation component and three view components with some content for demonstration purpose.
+To start we need a main component hosting the Bottom Navigation component and three view components with some content for demonstration purposes.
 For code snippets' simplicity, the view components will have a very short template but feel free to make them more distinguishable if you need.
 Also import these view components in your `app.module.ts` file.

 ```typescript
 // bottomnav-routing.component.ts